muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

-Impresions; I can do Richard Pryor, but not him directly, I do Eddie Murphy doing Pryor.
+Impressions; I can do Richard Pryor - but not him directly, I do Eddie Murphy doing Pryor.
 EM tells story when he was a kid, he did a joke abt taking a dump, told in Pryor's voice: "You know that sometimes, you are in bathroom, you are strainin, and strainin, and a little pebble shit come out?
 Whatz up with dat m..t..ka?".
+Full of skillz I am.
 Clinton, Ahnuld, too.

 *2019-8-21 9:35:42*

 ---

-It's not a complete airheaded comment; but directors make choices, and for it was trying to communicate IMO Roots did okay.
+It's not a completely airheaded comment; but directors make choices, and for it was trying to communicate IMO Roots did okay.

 "@mattdelmont

-Ronald Reagan, for example, said of Roots: 'Very frankly, I thought the bias of all the good people being one color and all the bad people being another was rather destructive.'"
+Ronald Reagan, for example, said of *Roots*: 'Very frankly, I thought the bias of all the good people being one color and all the bad people being another was rather destructive.'"